Hart apologizes for previous remarks; Ruth walks out

 About 30 minutes into the budget work session, Ruth expressed his displeasure for the proposed budget by walking out of the evening's meeting.

 "I've got somewhere else I could be tonight, I already know how I'm going to vote on this budget, there's no need in me wasting my time going over figures in this budget because it's not going to change my position on the budget," Ruth said.
 "So I think I'm kind of wasting my time here so I'll excuse myself and if you guys want to go through it, go through it and I think everyone probably understands my position on the budget by now."

 Davidson noted that with the SAFER grant ending this year, the city had been planning to spend reserves in the 2014 budget.

 "We said for two years, when that SAFER grant expired that we were working forward to the day that we could replace that SAFER grant and we'd have the money in reserves to do that in 2014," Davidson said.
 "We worked on that, that didn't happen by accident."

 Councilman Charles Collinsworth said he too would like to see the reserve spending go down, and encouraged the city's department directors to find areas they could cut.
 Though, Collinsworth noted that he does not want to see the city cutting from emergency services.

 "I don't want to go back with higher crime rates," Collinsworth said, referring to a time when the police department was cut by several officers.
 "I want to see precise, smart cuts."

-Page 3 of 3 - In addition to the reserve spending, Hart also objected to the city spending anymore money on legal fees regarding their challenge of the Neosho Transportation Development District.
+In addition to the reserve spending, Hart also objected to the city spending anymore money on legal fees regarding their challenge of the Neosho Transportation Development District.